-Why Hyper-V Virtual Machines are Pulled into a Saved State when a Backup is Started
+Saved State: Why some Hyper-V Virtual Machines are Paused when a Backup is Started

 Some Hyper-V virtual machines briefly go offline into a "Saved State" at the initial phase of a backup.
 While the backup is running, they usually come back online after a couple of seconds.